-- 4. Be evaluated at least every two (2) years and/or as needed by the ICEMA Medical - 5.
-Abide by criteria established by ICEMA.
-Implementation of revised criteria must specify implementation dates and/or deadlines.
+- 4. Be evaluated at least every two (2) years and/or as needed by the ICEMA Medical Director or designee. - Abide by criteria established by ICEMA.
+Implementation of revised criteria must specify 5. implementation dates and/or deadlines.

 XI.
 STAFFING